 September 24, 2017 — Rev. Michael A. Walrond Jr.

 The Rev. Michael A. Walrond Jr. is the senior pastor of First Corinthian Baptist Church (FCBC) in Harlem, New York.
 Walrond—affectionately known as Pastor Mike—has not only catalytically changed the traditional prospective of black church, but he is innovatively shifting the paradigm of Christian understanding and culture.
 Pastor Mike is a graduate of Morehouse College, where he earned a bachelor of arts degree in philosophy.
 He continued his studies at the Duke Divinity School as a Martin Luther King, Jr. Scholar and earned a master of divinity degree with a focus in theology.
-He served Duke University as the university minister and director of the African American Campus Ministry for eight years.
+He served Duke University as the African American Campus Minister for eight years.
 Pastor Mike served as the senior pastor of Zion Temple United Church of Christ in Durham, North Carolina, for eight years.